Moving your energy meter can either be relatively straightforward or a complex, and costly process depending on your specific situation.

-If you want to move it further, or perhaps move it outside or inside, you will have to contact your Local Distribution Centre (LDC).
+If you want to move an electricity meter over a long distance, or perhaps move it outside or inside, you will have to contact your Local Distribution Centre (LDC).
 This is because they will first have to move your mains supply, before your energy provider can move the electric meter.
 You will also have to contact them if you want to move it to a different wall, or even a different room.

 The same rule applies for a gas meter.
 You will have to contact your local gas transporter if you want to move it more than a meter, if there are obstructions to the flexible pipe, or if you want to move it to a different side of the wall.

 How much will it cost?